lexusimni/alexusglass/README.md

 # hey, I’m Alexus 👋

-🧠 I make smart tools that explain themselves, check for red flags, and predict what’s next.
-Scroll if you’re curious !
+💡 I build smart tools that spill the tea on their own decisions, call out red flags, and predict the future like they’ve got psychic powers.
+Scroll if you're nosey 👀

 ---